Arduino Car Stereo

 My goal is to eventually create a car stereo with an Aux-in feature (from an iPhone).
 Here's what I'm planning:

-All the code and libraries for my Arduino project, can now be found at:
+Lots of photos, all the code, libraries, and design files for my Arduino project, can now be found at:

 I don't know enough about the FM receiver to offer any advice but if you plan on using the iphone on a charger that connects to the vehicle's electrical system, you may run into problems with engine noise due to ground loops.
 The can be solved by using a balanced input for the iphone or using a ground loop isolator.